 - Bake 10-12 minutes or until the top is set and bounces back from a gentle tap.

 - Cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.
 These will need to cool for about an hour before handling or the top is too sticky.

-- Make the Filling – Choose either the Buttercream Filling OR Marshmallow Filling
+Make the Filling – Either Buttercream OR Marshmallow Filling

 - This buttercream filling can be made ahead of time.
 If using within 24 hours, leave at room temp, otherwise, refrigerate and pull it out about 2 hours before using.

-- If your powdered sugar is very lumpy, I suggest sifting it.
+- If your powdered sugar is very lumpy, I suggest sifting it, especially in humid climates.
 I use C&H and rarely sift, and get smooth creamy results.

 - Using an electric mixer, beat the butter for 30 seconds until creamy.